Jim Moir: Background and education

 Arts and crafts played a large part in Moir's upbringing.
 His mother and father, a seamstress and typesetter by trade, made extra money by selling handmade wooden crafts and ceramics at local markets.
 Building on these money-making schemes, Moir began charging for his own artistic services such as customising and painting his school friend's Haversack bags and elaborately embroidering clothing.
 Later he would go on to forge artworks his acquaintances liked with the aim of selling them to them.
 Wanting to study art, but being pressured into work, Moir began a five-year engineering apprenticeship at a factory in Newton Aycliffe with the aim of working in their technical drawings department.

 After completing the apprenticeship, Moir applied to Goldsmiths College in London to study art, but failed to get a place.
 He has admitted to sneaking in and using their equipment regardless.
 In 1983 he completed a one-year foundation course at Sir John Cass College, where he is now an honorary graduate.
 Once leaving college, he worked as a curator at The Garden Gallery, an independent London gallery.
 It was there that he held his first art exhibition in 1985, with the help of a grant from Lewisham Council.

 Published work and exhibitions

 As Vic Reeves, he has released two books of his art, Sun Boiled Onions in 1999 and Vic Reeves' Vast Book of World Knowledge in 2009.
 His drawings also appear in his autobiography Me:Moir Volume One, and the published script book for The Smell of Reeves and Mortimer.
 He provided thirty illustrations for Random House's 2011 reprint of Jerome K. Jerome's classic story "Three Men in a Boat".
 He was also commissioned to create several celebrity drawings for Jools Holland's Channel 5 series Name That Tune.

-Reeves has hosted several exhibitions of his artwork, including:
+Moir has hosted several exhibitions of his artwork, including: